 Hotel on Ao Nang beach: Amorn Mansion

-Amorn Mansion is a very cheap hotel conveniently located along the main street.
-Each room comes with a TV, mini-fridge, air conditioning and a private bathroom.
+If you want to stay close to some of Krabi’s top beaches, you might consider Amorn Mansion which is a very cheap hotel conveniently located along Ao Nang main street.
+Each room comes with a TV, mini-fridge, air conditioning, and a private bathroom.

 Hotel on Nopparat Thara beach: Buri Tara Resort

-So, these are the best beaches in Krabi that you need to visit on your next trip to Thailand!
+So, these are the best Krabi beaches that you need to visit during your next trip to Thailand!
 You can also view this map to help you locate the beaches.
 I hope you found this guide helpful and let me know if you plan on hitting any of the beaches mentioned in this guide.

 - Complete guide on how to get from Ao Nang to Railay beach